section-engineering-education/engineering-education/content/articles/deploying-a-serverless-django-restapi-with-zappa-on-aws/index.md

 status: publish
 published: true
 url: /deploying-a-serverless-django-restapi-with-zappa-on-aws/
-title: Deploying serverless Django REST-API with Zappa on AWS
+title: Deploying Serverless Django REST API with Zappa on AWS
 description: This article will explain how Zappa works with Django by building a serverless Django REST API and deploying the application to AWS Lambda using Zappa.
 author: anita-achu
 date: 2021-12-18T00:00:00-12:00
-topics: [Languages]
+topics: [Languages, API]
 excerpt_separator: <!--more-->
 images:

   - url: /engineering-education/deploying-a-serverless-django-restapi-with-zappa-on-aws/hero.png
     alt: Deploying serverless Django REST-API with Zappa on AWS Image
 ---
 Serverless technology has gradually become an area of interest in software development.
-Before, all applications built on classic web servers were manually managed until the development of this technology.
+Before, they manually managed all applications built on classic web servers until the development of this technology.
 <!--more-->
 This technology guarantees automatic web server configuration and permissions, allowing the developer to focus solely on developing and designing web applications while their cloud provider handles the heavy tasks by managing the servers.

 For this reason, the user does not have to worry about the manual configuration of servers.

-The primary purpose of the development of serverless technology is to aid developers in building and running applications without interacting with or managing servers.
+The primary purpose of serverless technology is to aid developers in building and running applications without interacting with or managing servers.

 Now, this does not mean the application runs entirely without a server, but that the management of the server would be handled by Amazon Web Services (AWS) through an open-source project known as [Serverless Application Model (SAM) framework](https://github.com/aws/serverless-application-model).

 One of the upsides of serverless technology is that it runs on pay-per *request*.
-So, for example, a new company or startup that is low on budget can host their web apps on [AWS Lambda](https://aws.amazon.com/lambda/) to pay only when a user sends a request to the web app.
+For example, a new company or startup that is low on budget can host their web apps on [AWS Lambda](https://aws.amazon.com/lambda/) to pay only when a user sends a request to the web app.

 [AWS Lambda](https://aws.amazon.com/lambda/) is an Amazon serverless computing platform that enables users to run functions and manage computer resources automatically.